ucsd-ccbb/NetColoc/README.rst

      pip install netcoloc==0.1.6

+And follow the additional installation instructions at `<https://pypi.org/project/netcoloc/0.1.6/>`__.

 The original source code and example notebooks can be acquired from Zenodo: `DOI:6654561 <https://doi.org/10.5281/zenodo.6654561>`__, or from GitHub:

 ::